-Pablo González is the chief executive officer of Kimberly-Clark de México (KCM), a publicly traded consumer products company listed on the Bolsa de Valores de Mexico.
-Prior to his appointment as chief executive officcer in April 2007, González served as marketing director of ...Full Bio
+Pablo González is the CEO of Kimberly-Clark de México (KCM), a publicly traded consumer products company listed on the Bolsa de Valores de Mexico.
+Prior to his appointment as chief executive officcer in April 2007, González served as marketing director of the infant care busi...Full Bio

 Dr. Jaana Remes is a partner at the McKinsey Global Institute (MGI), McKinsey's business and economics research arm, based in San Francisco, and the lead author of a new study by the McKinsey Global Institute on Mexico’s growth performance: A tale of two Mexicos: Growth and prosperity in a ...Full Bio